Cosmo-Tech/cosmotech-api-python-client/docs/DatasetApi.md

 Return the result of a query made on the graph instance as a json

-Run a query on a graph instance and return the result as a json
+Run a query on a graph instance and return the result as a json Note: This endpoint is activated only if `csm.platform.twincache.useGraphModule` property is set to true

 ### Example